If you have any questions about any of the events listed, please get in touch directly with the organisers.

 Versailles 1919 - Return of the Dangerous Women - A short documentary (20 minutes) about the Women’s International Congress Zurich 1919 and aftermath.
 This documentary tells the story of the women who met to protest the terms of the Versailles Peace Treaty in 1919.
 Drawing from the international campaign to get the vote, they wanted to prevent all future wars.
 They became the Women’s International League of Peace and Freedom (WILPF) which is still working today.
 Lesley Orr and Helen Kay will introduce the film and facilitate discussion afterwards around themes including the trajectories of Scottish feminists, revolution and international activism.
 Both Lesley and Helen were in Zurich earlier this year for the centenary of the 1919 Women's International Peace Congress, Lesley representing Helen Crawfurd and Helen representing Chrystal Macmillan and feature in the film.

 *Versailles 1919: Return of the Dangerous Women is directed by Charlotte Bill and made by Clapham Film Unit, a collective of filmmakers working with communities to tell stories not told elsewhere and funded by the European Commission.

 All the details of how to book and essential information about the venue and catering arrangements

 Who Can Attend?

 The meeting is open to all self identified women.
 You do not need to be a member of Women for Independence to attend.
 If you need to bring a carer to support you then their ticket is always free.
+You still need to book a place for your carer however.
 If your carer is a man then he is also welcome.
 If you care for another adult or children then you are very welcome to bring them along.
-We do not provide a creche for children so they will need to remain with you during the event.
+See details below about a possible creche.

 There will be people taking photographs/filming on the day.
 If you do not want to be part of this this that is fine but it is your responsibility to make sure you are not in shot.
 We always try our best to respect your wishes but we cannot guarantee you will not appear.